LesFerch/RightClickTools/doc/v2/README.md

 The bottom row provides drop-down menus to set the display scale and light or dark colors.
 This is the same as going to Windows Settings > Display Settings and changing the Scale or going to Settings > Personalize > Colors and selecting Light or Dark.

-When setting the scale of the primary monitor, the Scale option in Right-Click Tools additionally updates the `AppliedDPI` registry value in `HKCU\Control Panel\Desktop\WindowMetrics\` which Windows Settings does not update until the next restart of Explorer.
+The scale is set for the monitor where the mouse pointer is currently located.
+When setting the scale of the primary monitor, the Scale option in Right-Click Tools additionally updates `HKCU\Control Panel\Desktop\WindowMetrics\AppliedDPI`.
+Normally Windows does not update that registry value until the next startup of Explorer.

-Also note that Right-Click Tools may show one more scale option than Windows Settings that has no effect.
-For example, on my primary monitor Windows shows scale options up to 200%.
-Right-Click Tools shows options up to 225%, but the 225% option tops out at 200%.
+Scale values are shown up to 300 by default.
+The `MaxScale` setting in `RightClickTools.ini` can be used to set a custom maximum from 125 to 500.
+Although scale values may be shown in the menu all the way up to 500, the scale will not change to anything higher than the maximum that can be set in Windows Settings > Display Settings.

 **Note**: The options `Windows Settings` and `Installed apps` do nothing on Windows 7 and 8.